Approach & Outputs

 We maintain the textbook Modern Statistics for Modern Biology by Susan Holmes and Wolfgang Huber.
 The book is available online, for free, as HTML.
 It was published as a printed book in 2019 by Cambridge University Press.

 We run the annual summer school CSAMA—Biological Data Science.
 It usually takes place in June in Brixen/Bressanone.
-Here is the webpage of the 2023 edition.
+Here is the webpage of the 2024 edition.
 See here for some impressions.

 In July 2023, we co-organized the first Biological Data Science Summer School in Ukraine, in Uzhhorod.
 See also Wolfgang’s post about it.
+We repeated it in July 2024 and plan to do it again in July 2025.

 We develop publicly available interactive training materials on statistical methods.